StaceyCarter/vet_calc/readme.md

 ## Features

 ### Complex database model
-There is a lot that goes into deciding on a drug dose and I really wanted my database to reflect this.
+There is a lot that goes into deciding on a drug dose and I wanted my database to reflect this.
 I spent a long time thinking about and working through an ideal datamodel.
 In the time I had for the scoped version of this project, there wasn't enough time to implement every table and feature I wanted, but I plan to continue working towards the more complex version after Hackbright.

-####The current implementation of the datamodel:
+#### The current implementation of the datamodel:
 <p align="center">
   <img src="/static/current_datamodel.png"/>
 </p>

-####The ideal datamodel:
+#### The ideal datamodel:
 I will be working towards having a datamodel more like this in the future.

 These tables relate to users: